nnorman312/matplotlib/README.md

 The Power of Plots

 	In this study, 250 mice identified with SCC tumor growth were treated through a variety of drug regimens.
 Over the course of 45 days, tumor development was observed and measured.
-The purpose of this study is to compare the performance of Pymaceuticals' drug of interest, Capomulin, versus the other treatment regimens.
+The purpose of this study is to compare the performance of Pymaceuticals' drug of interest, Capomulin, to the other treatment regimens.

 During my analysis, I perform the following:
 - Generate a summary statistics table consisting of the mean, median, variance, standard deviation, and SEM of the tumor volume for each drug regimen